 I didn’t have much emotional support growing up so I sought my identity through others only to end up feeling empty.
 I found my creative expression through writing and although I’ve been writing short stories and poetry since I could form sentences, I found my passion in screenwriting.
 I love the visual medium of storytelling.

-At the age of thirty-three, I found myself stuck in a energy sucking career that I hated.
+At the age of thirty-three, I found myself stuck in a energy sucking career that did not serve my creative cord.
 I swore that I would find a way to live my passion.
 I didn’t tell anyone.
 I didn’t want anyone to talk me out of my dream or discourage me.
 I put my head down and started taking screenwriting seriously, learning everything I could.
 I’ve read countless books published on screenwriting and I became a self-proclaimed Joseph Campbell protege’, studying his works in Mythology.
 I graduated from UCLA’s Professional Screenwriting Program which led to subsequent mentorships with two establishished screenwriters.

 I was able to understand how my creativity is linked to my intuition.

-I began to go back to Joseph Campbell’s work and the underlying spritual foundation of his oeuvre.
-I stopped writing completely for nearly two years to set out on my own spiritual journey.
+I went back to Joseph Campbell’s work and the underlying spritual foundation of his oeuvre.
+I stopped writing for nearly two years to set out on my own spiritual journey.

 I came back to writing with a completely different perspective and was able to understand elements of my craft that I never could before.